Do you want to exclude specific pages, posts, authors, and more from WordPress search?

 Simply click the ‘Add Rule’ button to create your first rule.

-To add another rule, simply click the ‘Add Rule’ button again.
+To add another rule, simply click the ‘Add Rule’ button and repeat the same process described above.

 Now, when visitors search your WordPress website, SearchWP will exclude all the selected categories, tags, or custom taxonomies from its results.